 QNAP TS-251B-2G-US 2 Bay Home

 The QNAP TS-251B-2G-US 2 Bay Home gives Synology’s DS218+ a run for the money.
-It includes an HDMI output which comes in quite handy if you want to stream videos directly from your server connected to the TV.
+It includes an HDMI output, which is quite handy if you want to stream videos directly from your server connected to the TV.
 Nevertheless, it lacks the SHR and BTRFS support of Synology.

 It uses an Intel Celeron J3355 CPU and 2 GB of RAM, which offers a fantastic performance of around 110 Mbps transfer speeds for large data and 90 to 100 Mbps for multiple folders with music files.